Skip to main content

 Duration: Up to 7 consecutive tax years from the year you become a tax resident.
 Eligibility: You may need to:

-No additional taxation on dividends, interest, or capital gains from abroad.
+Under the applicable regime, dividends, interest, and capital gains from abroad are generally not subject to additional Portuguese taxation.
 Duration: Up to 15 fiscal years.
 Eligibility: You may need to:

 Eligibility: You may need to: